-With Bitcoin prices have been rising throughout the beginning of 2017, and are at $1194.25 at the time of this writing.
-Pair that with newer cryptocurrencies such as Ether along with an increasing acceptance of blockchain tech as well as media and government coverage, cryptocurrency wallets are needed now more than ever.
+Bitcoin prices have been rising throughout the beginning of 2017, and are at $1194.25 at the time of this writing.
+Pair that with newer cryptocurrencies such as ether along with an increasing acceptance of blockchain tech plus media and government coverage, cryptocurrency wallets are needed now more than ever.

-Case is a cryptocurrency hardware wallet.
-Case allows for biometric authentication, amonog the best protections for your hard-earned crypto.
-The Case wallet supports Bitcoin transactions via a multi-factor authentication device and a requirement of 2-of-3 signatures in order to broadcast the transaction to the blockchain.
+Case is a cryptocurrency hardware wallet which allows for biometric authentication, one of the best protections for your hard-earned crypto.
+The Case wallet supports bitcoin transactions via a multi-factor authentication device and a requirement of 2-of-3 signatures in order to broadcast the transaction to the blockchain.
 The three signatures are your fingerprint, the company’s signature, and a third signature that you can use in case your wallet becomes compromised or need to recover your key.

 UberPay was designed to increase the ease of converting between various cryptocurrencies or altcoins and gold or silver.
 The result of easier to use technology is a higher adoption rate among the general user population.
 Easy day-to-day use is essential for the widespread adoption of cryptocurrencies, and UberPay is making that future a reality.

 Mist is a software Ethereum wallet that allows you to purchase Ether with Bitcoin or (if you live in the U.S.) a credit card.
 Mist has been adapted to allow smart contracts to be written directly in the interface.
 Mist allows you to generate accounts and copy your public address for payment with a single click.
 Plus, Mist uses a GUI instead of command line so it is more user-friendly.